Mohun Bagan Super Giant: Decline and revival under P. K. Banerjee (1965–1970s)

-Syed Nayeemuddin played for five years (1968–74) and later became the coach (1992–93, 1996, and 1999).

 In the following years additions like Chandreshwar Prasad in 1965, Pungam Kannan in 1967 and Sukalyan Ghosh Dastidar in 1969 were made, and Jarnail was made the new captain of the team in 1965.
 Yet the team lost the consistency soon and, in 1967 and 1968 Mohun Bagan won just two trophies, the Shield and Rovers Cup, respectively.
 Chuni retired from football in 1968 after spending his whole career at Mohun Bagan; thus, the golden team slowly came to a conclusion.

 In 1969 Amal Dutta joined and introduced the concept of overlapping full-backs in 4–2–4 to Indian football, for which Bhabani Roy was the primary candidate.
 With the new strategy in place, Mohun Bagan played scintillating football and captured CFL and IFA Shield with a 3–1 victory against East Bengal in the Shield final.
 Mohun Bagan struggled to assert dominance in the first half of the 1970s and failed to match their arch-rivals regarding team building.
 Although they won Rovers Cup from 1970 to 1972, they fared poorly in other major tournaments.
 With foreign recruits becoming common in East Bengal, Mohun Bagan failed to beat them even once between 1969 and 1974 and lost to their arch-rivals in Durand Cup and IFA Shield finals multiple times.
 The lowest point of their decline came in 1975 IFA Shield final when Mohun Bagan lost 5–0 to East Bengal, the biggest margin of defeat in the derby till then.
 The ignominy surrounding the heavy defeat was that several Mohun Bagan players spent the night holed up on a boat in the Ganges as the supporters laid siege to the club tent.